Every eInvestigators case is structured to encourage the development of a different academic skill set each week:

 - Week 4: examine, or ask further questions, critique, and celebrate what has been discovered

-By the end of the four-week session, students will gain knowledge in specific disciplines and professions not typically taught in school and they will hone research and critical thinking skills useful to them in any academic endeavor.
+By the end of the four-week session, students will gain knowledge in specific disciplines and professions not typically taught in school.
+They will hone research and critical thinking skills useful to them in any academic endeavor.

 Digital citizenship skills